AmitMirgal/styled-ui-shop/README.md

-## Welcome to styled-ui-shop
+# Welcome to styled-ui-shop

-Radio button is to provide to see all available options..
+React components for faster and simpler web development.
+Built on styled-components to provide you a lighter react component.

-### code snippet 💻
+## code snippet 💻

-How to use Radio component
+### Radio component

 ```javascript
 import { Radio } from "styled-ui-shop";